KDE/documentation-develop-kde-org/content/docs/d-bus/using_custom_types_with_dbus.md

 If any of your methods returns a complex result, you need to add an annotation for `org.qtproject.QtDBus.QtTypeName.Out0` as well.

-If any of your signals have arguments with complex types, agaiin you need to add an annotation for `org.qtproject.QtDBus.QtTypeName.Out0`.
+If any of your signals have arguments with complex types, again you need to add an annotation for `org.qtproject.QtDBus.QtTypeName.Out0`.
 For backward-compatibility with Qt < 5.6.3 & 5.7.0 though you can use `org.qtproject.QtDBus.QtTypeName.In0` as with the arguments of a normal method. `qdbusxml2cpp` supports that still in later versions, but will emit a warning.
 Note
 The XML above uses QRects.
 QRect is supported by default, so the code above would be generated for you by `qdbuscpp2xml`.